larson-carter/goosed/docs/provisioning-flows.md

 # RHEL/Rocky and Windows Provisioning Flows

-Use these notes alongside the [VMware Fusion walkthrough](vmware-fusion.md) or your lab deployment to understand what each stage of provisioning does.
+Use these notes alongside the [macOS hypervisor walkthrough](macos-hypervisors.md) or your lab deployment to understand what each stage of provisioning does.

 ## RHEL & Rocky (Kickstart)